Bioenno, Dakota Lithium and DIY LiFePO4

 I received this question from via facebook.
 I thought I’d go ahead and use it to make a point.
 We’ll keep the person anonymous, for the sake of objectivity.

-Claims the battery comstant maximum discharge is 20,30 and 40amps
+Claims the battery constant maximum discharge is 20, 30 and 40amps

 And peak discharge is 40, 60 and 80 amps.

-Would this be off any benefit to build a battery like this?
+Would this be of any benefit to build a battery like this?

-PCM, BMS: Almost every lithium iron phosphate or lithium ion battery sold commercially, has a PCM or BMS integrated.
+Almost every lithium iron phosphate or lithium ion battery sold commercially, has a BMS integrated.
 The exception to this rule is Hobby type batteries.
-Some batteries omit the BMS or PCM protection because they’re generally being charged through a balance charger.
+Some batteries omit the BMS protection because they’re generally being charged through a balance charger.
 The end-user also uses an alarm to let them know the battery voltage has reached a critical level.
 These batteries are usually cheaper, but as mentioned, don’t offer any protections for the end-user.
-The PCM or BMS featured in other packs, isn’t a special feature, it’s simply a way of protecting the cells.
-The PCM or BMS is used for:
+The BMS featured in other packs, isn’t a special feature, it’s simply a way of protecting the cells.
+The BMS is used for:

-A quality PCM or BMS will have all of these listed features, while lesser spec units, will have only a few of them.
+A quality BMS will have all of these listed features, while lesser spec units, will have only a few of them.

 Understanding maximum current discharge rate.

 We can see from the specs of these batteries, that the cells used to make up the Bioenno packs, may not be the highest quality.
 For example, if we look at my 10 amp hour DIY project, that battery has a continuous output current of 50 amps.
 To achieve this 50 amps current draw, we make up the pack using cells which can output 100A continuously, and provide 150A pulse discharge for a very short time.
 I designed the pack to limit the maximum current draw from the pack to half of its continuous current draw capability.
 This is done for the longevity of the pack.
-The BMS or PCM also needs to handle the desired current discharge rate.
+The BMS also needs to handle the desired current discharge rate.
 This is why we put a 60 amp capable BMS in the high current capable DIY projects.
+It is the BMS (if using one) which limits or allows the current from our battery.

 Commercial manufacturers are often concerned about their bottom line.
-In order to make up a battery pack, they can make profit on, they make up packs using very low spec cells.
+In order to make up a battery pack, they make up packs using very low spec cells, and very low spec BMS.
 It’s important to understand not all manufacturers are doing this, but there’s an art or “interesting trick” to doing it from a commercial perspective.

 Hopefully you didn’t miss the point here.
 It’s also possible for you to do a DIY project with less than the highest spec cells.
 All of my DIY projects are designed so that you can substitute what I’ve chosen, with the most cost-effective, or highest quality, cell available to you.
 Essentially we use exactly the same tricks to reduce the cost of our packs, as companies like Bioenno do, to increase their profit margin.
 Does that make sense?